Climacrux/docs.cdrplatform.com/src/pages/docs/removal-request.md

 In the request body you can choose a combination of methods and request a different amount for each of them.
 The amount can go to as low as 1 gram.
 You can't list the same removal method twice and also you have to provide 1 removal method minimum.

-An unique transaction ID will be returned for your records and can be used to lookup specific removal requests in the future.
+A unique transaction ID will be returned for your records and can be used to lookup specific removal requests in the future.

 ### Example of purchasing carbon removal